sarah-cic-uk/Code-the-Future/session-1/intro_to_github.md

 # Code the Future </>

-## Week 1: Git & GitHub Install & Tutorial
+## Session 1: Git & GitHub Install & Tutorial

 ### Content covered in this session